-- A.2.12 provision of a section drawing showing elevations, vertical clearances, and security gates for the main ramp - A.2.13 provision of improved loading and garbage pick-up;
+- A.2.9 provision of a section drawing showing elevations, vertical clearances, and security gates for the main ramp; - A.2.10 provision of loading and garbage pick-up;

-Note to Applicant: Staff are prepared to consider some on-street loading, particularly on Granville Street, for 1461 and 1462 Granville Street, as a way to reduce the width of the parkade access and avoid loading vehicles having to back over sidewalks.
+Note to Applicant: Staff are prepared to consider some on-street loading for 1461 and 1462 Granville Street, as a way to reduce the width of the parkade access and avoid loading vehicles having to back over sidewalks.
 Garbage pick-up must be accommodated on site.